Sign up to our Newsletter

 Step Two: Join Valuable Extracurriculars

 Law schools will assess you based on your academics, experiences, and accomplishments.
-To ensure you come across as a well-rounded candidate, you should aim to participate in at least a couple extracurriculars throughout your undergrad.
+To ensure you come across as a well-rounded candidate, you should aim to participate in at least a couple of extracurriculars throughout your undergrad.
 Consider gaining work, volunteer, research, and recreational extracurricular experience.

 These activities will ultimately be used to create your law school resume, a fundamental part of your application!